ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 ---
-title: Will it Automate?
+title: Will It Automate?
 Accessibility Testing
 date: 2024-04-03 00:00:00 Z
 categories:
   - Testing